telerik/ajax-docs/controls/editor/changes-and-backwards-compatibility/the-autosize-feature-of-the-built-in-dialogs-is-enabled.md

 As of Q3 2013, the size of **RadEditor** dialogs is calculated via the [Autosize feature](https://demos.telerik.com/aspnet-ajax/window/examples/autosize/defaultcs.aspx) of the **RadWindow** controls.

-Since the Q3 2013 release, you can no longer set a custom size for the built-in dialogs using the **DialogDefinitions**	class.For more information, see the "How to set a custom size for a dialog"	section below.
+Since the Q3 2013 release, you can no longer set a custom size for the built-in dialogs using the **DialogDefinitions**	class.
+For more information, see the "How to set a custom size for a dialog" section below.

 ## Why Is This Change Necessary?